Chris Bryant: Miliband shadow frontbench (2010–2015)

+Shadow cabinet (2015–2016)

 At the 2015 general election, Bryant was again re-elected with a decreased vote share of 50.7% and a decreased majority of 7,455.
+On 8 May 2015, he was promoted to the shadow cabinet as Shadow Secretary of State for Culture, Media and Sport in the Second Harman shadow cabinet.

 In September 2015, following Jeremy Corbyn's election as Labour Party leader, Bryant was appointed Shadow Leader of the House of Commons.
 He resigned from this position on 26 June 2016, along with other shadow ministers after the Brexit vote.

+Return to the backbenches (2016–2023)

-He supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour Party leadership election.
+Bryant supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour leadership election.
 He supported Remain in the EU referendum in June 2016 and voted against the triggering of Article 50 in February 2017.

 In January 2017, as ex-chair of the all-party parliamentary group for Russia, Bryant claimed that the Russian government orchestrated a homophobic campaign to remove him from this position, saying that the Russian government has acquired kompromat on high-profile Conservative Party MPs including Boris Johnson, Liam Fox, Alan Duncan and David Davis.

 On 12 January 2017, Bryant bemused his fellow MPs and Speaker of the House John Bercow, when he wished Bercow happy "kiss a ginger day", during business questions.